Dynamics of attractor transitions in Boolean networks under noise: Introduction

-Given the importance of understanding how noise influences attractor dynamics, it is crucial to analyze the stability of attractors under noise and the long-term dynamics of Boolean networks.
+Given the importance of understanding how noise influences attractor dynamics, it is crucial to analyze the transition patterns between attractors under noise and their long-term dynamics in Boolean networks.
 Among existing approaches, Derrida analysis has been widely used to capture the spread of perturbations by assessing the average sensitivity in Boolean networks \cite{derrida1986,luque1997,shmulevich2004,daniels2018}.
-However, this method is limited in its ability to address noise-driven transitions between attractors, as it does not explicitly include stochastic effects and, moreover, operates at the node level rather than the attractor level \cite{park2023}.
-To this end, we propose a framework for computing transition probabilities between attractors under noise.
-This framework enables us to systematically assess the stability of attractors in Boolean networks and understand how noise impacts their long-term dynamics.
+However, this method is limited in its ability to address the the transition patterns of attractors induced by noise, as it does not explicitly include stochastic effects and, moreover, operates at the node level rather than the attractor level \cite{park2023}.
+To this end, we propose a framework for analyzing attractor dynamics based on transition probabilities between attractors under noise.
+This framework enables us to systematically assess dynamical structure of attractors in Boolean networks and understand how noise shapes their long-term behaviors.

 The remainder of this paper is organized as follows.
 In Sec.
 II, we begin by introducing Boolean networks under noise.
 Next, in Sec.
-III, we describe the mathematical framework for quantifying transition probabilities between attractors and present our approach for constructing transition matrices to analyze the transition patterns of attractors.
+III, we describe the mathematical framework for quantifying transition probabilities between attractors and for describing the dynamics of Boolean networks on the attractor level.
 In Sec.
-IV, we analyze how noise alters the long-term behavior of Boolean networks by quantifying attractor stability, identifying dominant attractors, and characterizing the structure of noise-induced transitions.
-We also apply our analysis to real-world Boolean networks to examine the relevance of our findings in biological systems.
+IV, we show how our framework can be used to explore attractor-level dynamics in Boolean networks.
+Our analysis allows us to extract several attractor-level quantities, such as the frequencies with which attractors are visited, attractor stability, and the diversity of attractor distributions.
+We also apply our analysis to real-world Boolean networks to examine the applicability our methods to empirical data.
 Finally, in Sec.
-V, we summarize our findings and discuss the implications of our results and potential directions for future research.
+V, we summarize our results and discuss the implications of our study and potential directions for future research.